 Does Alcohol Make Diflucan Ineffective?

-“Does alcohol make Diflucan ineffective” is a question a lot of people have, because of the general myth that alcohol renders antibiotics ineffective.
-This is not the case, and alcohol and Diflucan mixed together doesn’t make the medicine ineffective.
+A lot of people may ask this question because of a general myth that alcohol renders antibiotics ineffective.
+This is not the case, and mixing alcohol and Diflucan doesn’t make the medicine ineffective.
 It may cause adverse side effects, but ineffectiveness isn’t one of them.

-One reason people might wonder “does alcohol make Diflucan ineffective” is the effect that alcohol has on the immune system.
+Another reason people may wonder about if alcohol can make Diflucan ineffective is due to the effect that alcohol has on the immune system.
 When you drink, it weakens your immune system, so it may make it more difficult for you to get past the infection that led to your need for Diflucan in the first place.
-You may confuse this with alcohol making Diflucan ineffective when in reality the medicine is just as effective as it would be ordinarily.
-Your immune system is just being taxed.
+You may confuse this with alcohol making Diflucan ineffective when in reality, the medicine is just as effective as it would be ordinarily.

 When you’re thinking about alcohol and Diflucan, it’s essential not just to consider the potential for enhanced side effects and liver toxicity, but also your body’s need to be strong to heal itself.